Health With a Capital H

-Contributed by Kim Callinan, Senior Vice President, Communications and Social Marketing
+By Kim Callinan, Senior Vice President of Communications and Social Marketing

 Another fruitful day at the CDC Conference on Health Communication, Marketing and Media with terrific insights and lessons learned.
 One thing that rings true for me in my own work and was abundantly clear throughout the conference is that we are all trying to figure out what social media means for the profession.
 No question it's emerging.
 The question is in what direction is it going?

 This is another place where social marketers and Health communications professionals can look at political campaigns for guidance.
 During the 2008 presidential campaign, we witnessed-and many even participated in-the power of social media.
 President Obama raised a record half billion dollars online during his campaign and more than two million people created online profiles on my.barackobama.com.
 Many, if not most, political pundits have cited his use of social media as one of the primary reasons he won the election.
 In particular, the campaign was effective at turning campaign supporters into ambassadors who represented the campaign to "swing voters."

 This is a strategy that offers huge opportunity for Health communications efforts.